aditirajagopal/aditirajagopal.v2/about/index.md

 My first name tends to be a bit tricky for a lot of people, so you can pronounce 'Aditi' as /ah/dee/tee if you'd like.
 No excuses on the last name though; I believe in you, just break it up phonetically.

-I am a first year IBMer working in the OpenStack Community (primarily contributing to the Neutron Project), a recent graduate of the University of Michigan College of Engineering, and a member of various committees on the Regional & National Levels of the Society of Women Engineers.
+I am a first year IBMer working on Open Source Technologies (primarily contributing to Docker), a recent graduate of the University of Michigan College of Engineering, and a member of various committees on the Regional & National Levels of the Society of Women Engineers.
 I am also a freelance graphic designer & artist.

 ## Here are a few personal goals that I try to hold myself to everyday: